Updated May 16, 2021

 Some of the more popular quick service locations like Woody’s Lunch Box at Disney’s Hollywood Studios can sometimes have a long wait, over an hour or more, so ones like these you may want to start your mobile order earlier in the day.

 Bring Enough of the Right Face Masks: One of the reasons I felt comfortable visiting Disney World is that they are extremely strict when it comes to face masks.
-They require face masks everywhere on Disney property unless you are eating or drinking.
-And to go further, you need to be stationary while eating or drinking.
+As of May 15 2021, Disney has updated their face mask policy.
+Face masks are no longer required when outside but are still required whenever indoors (unless eating or drinking), on all disney transportation and on all attractions, including when in line for attractions even if the lines are outdoors.
 For all the people that think wearing the mask below your nose is ok, this won’t fly at Disney, they will say something to you about wearing it properly over the mouth and nose.

-No matter what mask works best for you, it’s important to remember you will be wearing a mask all day.
+No matter what mask works best for you, it’s important to remember while now you no longer need to wear the mask the entire day, you will still be wearing a mask for a quite some time during the day.
 The best thing is to have a positive outlook about it, it’s not fun, none of us enjoy the masks, but in my opinion wearing a mask all day at Disney is way better than working all day at home without a mask.
 Remember if you go into it with a negative attitude, you will have a negative experience.
 Positive attitudes help so much!

 Be Prepared For Limited Hotel Room Housekeeping Services: While there is enhanced cleaning services in between guest check out and check in, the daily housekeeping that is normally offered for hotel guests is suspended at this time.
 Instead, every other day, light housekeeping services will be provided.
 This includes emptying trash, replenishing towels and bathroom amenities and wiping down of vanity and counters.